shmuhammadd/dailyml/README.md

 # Daily ML Questions

-I am a big fan of atomic habit.

-I attempt to answer daily machine learning question from [bnomial](https://today.bnomial.com): one machine learning question every day.
+After I read the book [Atomic Habit](https://jamesclear.com/atomic-habits), I became a big fan of the book.
+Here, I attempt to answer daily machine learning question from [bnomial](https://today.bnomial.com): one machine learning question every day.

 In this daily post, you will find: